Your Squarespace site looks the part, then books a Hobart tour that ran back in January

 Exactly what you get

 A site that transacts, not just displays: live availability so sold-out means sold-out, seasonal experiences that appear only when they run, and bookings that reconcile with your real capacity.
-It connects to your booking and scheduling software, feeds a custom CRM (Customer Relationship Management) so first-time visitors become repeat guests, and shares data with a business intelligence dashboard for conversion and channel insight.
+It connects to your booking and scheduling software, feeds a custom CRM (Customer Relationship Management) so first-time visitors become repeat guests, and shares data with a business intelligence (BI) dashboard for conversion and channel insight.
 The design carries your craft-proud Hobart voice so the site does the warm introduction your reputation does in person.

 How to choose a developer in Hobart